 We are so proud of the writers who participated in the sixth cycle of our Moving Arts Development Lab (MADlab): Eric Reyes Loo, Khari Wyatt, Marlow Wyatt, and Meghan Brown.
 This year we received over 50 applications from Los Angeles playwrights, with an impressive level of artistic quality overall.

-The MADlab playwrights will be working with dramaturgs, directors and actors as they craft brand-new plays over the next nine months, culminating in the First Look Reading Series in September, 2019.
-We look forward to working with these talented artists!
+The MADlab playwrights will be working with dramaturges, directors and actors as they craft brand-new plays over the next nine months, culminating in the First Look Reading Series in September 21st & 22nd, 2019.
+TICKETS HERE!
+We look forward to sharing these exciting new plays with you!

 ERIC REYES LOO

 Eric Reyes Loo is a native Los Angeles playwright and TV writer.
 He’s a part of Chalk Repertory Theatre’s Artistic Circle and runs their writers group.
 His play Death and Cockroaches had a successful run in November 2018, produced by Chalk Rep. He wrote and developed another play, This is Only a Test in Moving Arts’ MADLabs in 2015 and his plays have been developed at other local theatres such as Celebration Theatre, Rogue Machine, The Blank, and Playwrights Arena.
 He currently writes for the upcoming Netflix series A.J. & the Queen and previously wrote on the AwesomenessTV/Hulu series Guidance for two seasons.
 He got his MFA in Dramatic Writing at Tisch and is a member of the Writers Guild of America.